NBA Trade Rumors: Sixers Could Swap Al Horford For Eric Gordon, ‘Bleacher Report’ Suggests

-Philadelphia 76ers center Al Horford is one of the players who are expected to be traded in 2020 offseason.
-With his disappointing performance in the 2019-20 NBA season, most people expect the Sixers to try to find ways to dump his massive contract this fall.
+Philadelphia 76ers center Al Horford is one of the players expected to be traded in 2020 NBA offseason.
+Given his disappointing performance in the 2019-20 season, most people expect the Sixers to try to find ways to dump his massive contract this fall.
 One of the potential trade partners for Philadelphia in a deal involving Horford is the Houston Rockets.

 According to Zach Buckley of Bleacher Report, the Sixers and the Rockets could explore a deal that would send Horford to Houston and Eric Gordon to Philadelphia.
-For the deal to work under the NBA’s collective bargaining agreement, the Rockets would be needing to add more players to match the Sixers’ outgoing salary.
-However, if the trade becomes a reality, Buckley believes that it would help both teams in filling up the needs to improve on their roster.
+For the deal to work under the NBA’s collective bargaining agreement, the Rockets would need to add more players to match the Sixers’ outgoing salary.
+However, if the trade becomes a reality, Buckley believes that it would help both teams fill certain needs in their roster.

 “A more likely scenario, though, involves moving Horford for a contract someone else doesn’t want.
 Sending him to Houston for Eric Gordon and filler has win-win potential.
 Philly’s frontcourt gets less crowded without Horford, and if Gordon gets right, he can elevate the offense without bringing down the defense.
 Houston could get bigger with Horford but not lose the spacing its super-small-ball strategy created.
 He’s a good enough shooter to keep the attack lanes clear for James Harden and Russell Westbrook, and Horford could keep the Rockets from getting clobbered on the glass (29th in rebounding percentage since the deadline).”